kelvintanwj/Coursera_Capstone/README.md

 # Capstone Project: Capturing customer demands

+This is a repo containing my work for the `IBM Data Science Professional Course`.
+The project requirements are listed [here](insert document).

-## (a) Description of problem:
+## Description of problem:
-The scope of this project is for restaurant owners.
+The intent of this project is for restaurant owners.
 As mentioned in this [article](https://www.entrepreneur.com/article/306018), the few challenges faced by restaurant owners is finding an appropriate theme, keeping up with the competition and finding the right suppliers.

+## Description of the Dataset:

 A description of the problem and a discussion of the background.
 (15 marks)

 A description of the data and how it will be used to solve the problem.
+(15 marks)

-(15 marks) For the second week, the final deliverables of the project will be:
+For the second week, the final deliverables of the project will be:

 A link to your Notebook on your Github repository, showing your code.
 (15 marks)